leungmanfai/leungmanfai.github.io/_pages/about.md

   limit: 1 # leave blank to include all the news in the `_news` folder

 ---
-I am currently a lecturer at Anglia Ruskin University.
 My research focuses on intelligent systems, optimization, computational finance, urban planning, and data science.
 I earned my PhD in Computer Science from City University of Hong Kong, focusing my doctoral research on collaborative neurodynamic approaches to multi-objective optimization and their applications in portfolio selection.

 Throughout my career, I have published over 80 articles in prestigious journals and at international conferences.
 My recent projects have involved leading investigations into high-dimensional data analysis, utilizing artificial neural networks for advanced portfolio management, and developing mobile applications to enhance sustainability literacy.